-Comet 311P/PANSTARRS is an object whose orbit brings it closer to the sun than Jupiter.
+311P/PANSTARRS is a large comet whose orbit brings it closer to the sun than Jupiter.
 NASA JPL has not classified 311P/PANSTARRS as potentially hazardous because its orbit does not bring it close to Earth.

 311P/PANSTARRS's orbit is 0.95 AU from Earth's orbit at its closest point.
 This means that there is an very wide berth between this asteroid and Earth at all times.